Frequency-Domain Characterization of Load Demand from Electrified Highways: Tests Using the SUMO Simulator

-As explained under \emph{S1)}, EV loads at constant speed can synchronize only when EV spacings are integer multiples of the coil segment length $D$.
+As explained under \emph{S$_1$}, EV loads at constant speed can synchronize only when EV spacings are integer multiples of the coil segment length $D$.
 Moreover, the distance gap between EVs increases with the speed limit~\cite{Krauss98}.
 Based on this understanding, we identified several speed limits for the second half of the ER, at which approximate synchronization occurs and leads to high THC.
-Figure~\ref{fig:sumo_congestion} depicts how the THC of the total DWPT load demand evolves across time for different jam speeds.
-The THC was computed based on $1$-min segments of $p(t)$ with a 50\% overlap.
+Analogous to Fig.~\ref{fig:spectro_freeflow}, Figure~\ref{fig:sumo_congestion} depicts how the THC of the total DWPT load demand evolves across time for different jam speeds.
+The THC was computed from $1$-min segments of $p(t)$ with 50\% overlap.
 We observe that higher speeds result in fewer EVs, as expected based on Remark~\ref{re:EVnumber}.
 We also note that the THC scales as $\text{THC}_h/\sqrt{N}$ for the bottom three speed limits, for which the inter-vehicle distance was not a multiple of $D$.
 On the contrary, for the top three speed limits, THC increases due to the resonance of traffic with the ER infrastructure.
-The maximum THC value we observed was $18\%$ for a particular $1$-minute segment when the jam moves at $7.81$~m/s ($17.47$~mph).
-Overall, this experiment validates the conjecture made in \emph{S1)} that the DWPT load demand can exhibit high THC under heavy traffic conditions moving at specific speeds, especially at relatively lower speed limits.
+The maximum THC value we observed was $18\%$ for a particular $1$-minute segment when the jam moves at $7.81$~m/s ($17.47$~mph). {Such synchronization is impossible in free-flowing conditions, as EV spacings are randomized.} Overall, this experiment validates the conjecture made in \emph{S$_1$} that the DWPT load demand can exhibit high THC under heavy traffic conditions moving at specific speeds, especially at relatively lower speed limits.
 Also, the THC appears to be varying sinusoidally, which is a common phenomenon for frequency-modulated signals~\cite{proakis}.
-Analyzing the PSD under time-varying velocities and a detailed explanation of this sinusoidal variation in THC would be the topic of future study.
+A detailed explanation of this sinusoidal variation in THC would be the topic of future study.